W. Lloyd Warner

-William Lloyd Warner (October 26, 1898 – May 23, 1970) was a pioneering anthropologist and sociologist noted for applying the techniques of British functionalism to understanding American culture.
+William Lloyd Warner (October 26, 1898 – May 23, 1970) was an anthropologist and sociologist noted for applying the techniques of British functionalism to understanding American culture.

 Background

 William Lloyd Warner was born in Redlands, California, into the family of William Taylor and Clara Belle Carter, middle-class farmers.
 Warner attended San Bernardino High School, after which he joined the army in 1917.
 He contracted tuberculosis in 1918 and was released from the service.
-In 1918 he married Billy Overfield, but the marriage lasted only briefly.
+In 1918, he married Billy Overfield, but the marriage lasted only briefly.

 Warner enrolled in the University of California, Berkeley, where he studied English and became associated with the Socialist Party.

 In 1921, he transferred to New York to pursue a career in acting.
 The plan did not work well, and Warner returned to Berkeley to complete his studies in English.

-At Berkeley, he met Robert H. Lowie, professor of anthropology, who encouraged him to turn to anthropology.
+At Berkeley, he met Robert H. Lowie, a professor of anthropology, who encouraged him to turn to anthropology.
 Warner became fascinated by the work of Bronislaw Malinowski and A. R. Radcliffe-Brown, who introduced him to the British functionalist approach to social anthropology.
 He also developed friendships with anthropologists Alfred L. Kroeber and Theodora Kroeber.
-Warner received his B.A. from Berkeley in 1925.
+Warner received his degree of Bachelor of Arts from Berkeley in 1925.

 Research in Australia

 From 1926 to 1929, Warner spent three years as a researcher for the Rockefeller Foundation and the Australian National Research Council, studying the Murngin people of Arnhem Land in northern Australia with his base at the Milingimbi Methodist Mission.
-He formed a deep friendship with Mahkarolla, his main Murrgin informant, whom he described in an appendix to his 1947 book.
-From 1929 to 1935, Warner studied at Harvard in the department of anthropology and the Business School, trying to obtain his Ph.D.
+He formed a deep friendship with Mahkarolla, his main Murngin informant, whom he described in an appendix to his 1947 book.
+From 1929 to 1935, Warner studied at Harvard in the Department of Anthropology and the Business School, trying to obtain his Ph.D.
 He used his study among Murngin for his dissertation, which was later published in his first book, A Black Civilization: A Social Study of an Australian Tribe (1937).
 He never defended the thesis, and accordingly, did not receive his doctoral degree.

 While at Harvard, Warner taught at the Graduate School of Business Administration.
-From 1930 to 1935, he conducted his most influential study, which was known by the name The Yankee City project.
+From 1930 to 1935, he conducted his most influential study, which was known by the name The Yankee City Project.
 In 1932, he married Mildred Hall, with whom he had three children.